adc-trust-ai/whitebox-ai-syllabus/README.md

 This syllabus is the "White-Box" antidote.
 It is the exact self-learning stack I recommend to my most ambitious students at Barcelona Tech (Bachelor of Artificial Intelligence) and Pompeu Fabra (Bachelor of Economics).

 ### A Note on the Journey
 Mastering every video in this repository would be an Herculean task and likely overkill for most.
 However, the sequence presented forms a logical progression from raw intuition to mathematical rigor.
-You are encouraged to critically pick and choose
+You are encouraged to critically pick and choose.

 ---